 For example, a property purchased at £300,000 with a £125,000 mortgage may have increased to £350,000 in value.
 That would mean the equity available has grown from £175,000 to £225,000 and make for a decent amount of equity release for buy-to-let investment.

 Most lenders allow you to borrow up to a 75% LTV (sometimes even more), so there’s usually enough wiggle room to release the extra funds after the property has increased in value – especially if its price has risen considerably.

 How can I work out the equity in my home?

 You can ask a local estate agent to value your property, as they know the neighbourhood and will be able to give you a good indication of its worth.
 There are also online valuation tools that can give you an estimate based on the information you provide.
 Another option involves looking at local house prices for properties in your area.

 For example, the property is worth £200,000, but you owe a mortgage of £250,000.
 This would give you negative equity of £50,000.It’s rare to see negative equity in the UK, especially with interest rates so low.
 House prices have been on the rise since the financial crisis in 2008.
 Of course, it’s still possible to fall into negative equity, and it’s not something that should be taken for granted due to the UK’s fairly robust housing market.

 Final words: is equity release a good idea?

 That depends on what you need it for.
-Equity release can be a good move as long as the financials add up.
+Equity release can be a good move as long as the financials add up, especially if it’s equity release for buy-to-let and you’re reinvesting the money.
 Ultimately, it comes down to your own personal circumstances and why you wish to release the equity.
 For some people it’s a good idea that can give them financial freedom, but for others it might not be worth releasing equity.